 - few mailboxes are currently supported; most mirrors are ignored

 Moorie is no longer developed by me.
-It has been adopted by volunteers -- for new versions look at the official Moorie website.
-The old Moorie source code repository is still available here: http://hg.sharesource.org/moorie/
+It has been adopted by volunteers — for new versions look at the official Moorie website.

-VyQChat is a real-time, text-based, serverless chat program dedicated to LANs, that runs on Linux It is almost 100% compatible with Vypress Chat(TM) for Windows.
-It allows you to chat with friends on public or private channels, send and recieve messages etc. VyQChat was developed in C++ and requires Qt library, version 3.x.
+VyQChat is a real-time, text-based, serverless chat program dedicated to LANs, that runs on Linux using Qt/X11 library.
+It is almost 100% compatible with Vypress Chat(TM) for Windows.
+It allows you to chat with friends on public or private channels, send and recieve messages etc. The GUI is meant to be user-friendly and lets you to do most things with mouse.
+There is also optional sound support.
+VyQChat was developed in C++ and requires Qt library, version 3.x.

 VyQChat is no longer developed.
 If you like it, you may be interested in TriX project, which is a based on VyQChat source code.
-Latest version developed by me is 0.2.8; it was released on 19/07/2005.
-You can download source tarball here.
+Latest version developed by me is 0.2.9; it was released on 19/07/2005.

-Small tool that gives summary of most important package dependencies.
+We all love Slackware approach to packages: simple package format and no dependency hell if you know what you’re doing.
+It is however sometimes useful to know some package dependency before issuing removepkg.
+That’s why I wrote this utility: it gives you a brief summary on most important package dependencies.
 Slackdeptrack creates plain text, html, xml and dot (graphviz) output with package dependencies.
 Here are example html and xml outputs.

-Subconv converts divx subtitles from one format to another (srt/tmplayer/mdvd/sub2 to tmplayer/srt).
+Subconv converts divx subtitles from one format to another (currently only from srt/tmplayer/mdvd/sub2 to tmplayer/srt).
 It can also adjust subtitles delay and split subtitles at given time offset(s).
 Subconv requires Python 2.1.